Facebook steps up fight against vaccine misinformation

 It’s the latest step Facebook and others are taking to stem the tide of misinformation on social media sites.

-Facebook says it will take its cue from global health organizations, such as the World Health Organization and the U.S. Centers for Disease Control and Prevention, which have publicly identified verifiable vaccine hoaxes.
+Facebook said Thursday it will take its cue from global health organizations, such as the World Health Organization and the U.S. Centers for Disease Control and Prevention, which have publicly identified verifiable vaccine hoaxes.

 If groups and pages spread those hoaxes, they won’t appear in recommendations or in predictions functions when searched for in Facebook.
 Ads with similar information will be rejected.